SJ-31/Sporothrix-annotation/info/README_Extended.md

 - 1. A script (`busco_to_gff.sh`) was written to map every single-copy BUSCO gene to a gene described in the gff file, obtaining a more precise range in the process.
     - The gene table was filtered to leave only the genes that were shared by every sample (3186 genes).
 A list of these shared genes was created by processing the output tables with a python script
 * 2. Liftoff: Lift over genome annotations from GCF_000961545 reference gff onto scaffolds, generating a lifted gff file
-* 3. awk: Use the BUSCO-gff mapping from step 1. to filter the single-copy BUSCO genes from the lifted gffs, generating a tsv file with their new locations on the lifted gff*
+* 3. awk: Use the BUSCO-gff mapping from step 1. to filter the single-copy BUSCO genes from the lifted gffs, generating a TSV file with their new locations on the lifted gff*
     + *The original BUSCO output table describes the BUSCO gene locations specific for the GCF_000961545 reference.
 Their locations may be different with each assembly
 * 4. gffread: Extract the sequences of the BUSCO genes in fasta format using the coordinates specified from the previous file.
 Every gene is stored in a separate fasta file
     - Initially, I tried obtaining the sequences of the common BUSCO genes for multiple sequence alignment by using the BUSCO transcripts from the Maker assessment (in the `<busco_output_folder>/<run_lineage>/busco_sequences/single_copy_busco_sequences` folder) directly, but the result was odd: ~40% of the genes had identical sequences between samples.